With GNOME 3.30 released, we roundup the best new features the GNOME 3.30 upgrade has to offer.

-GNOME 3.30 will ship in Ubuntu 18.10 this October, boasting new features, new apps, and new improvements, all of which are designed to help improve the way we use the desktop.
+GNOME 3.30, which will ship in the Ubuntu 18.10 release in October, boasts new features, new apps, and new improvements, all designed to help improve the way we use the desktop.

 So join us as we take a look at the very best new features in GNOME 3.30.

 1. A Faster GNOME Shell Desktop

 We all care about how fast and fluid our desktop is, and so do GNOME developers too.

 A set of ‘significant performance improvements’ ship in GNOME 3.30, including patches designed to tackle the infamous GNOME Shell memory leak we reported on earlier in the year.